 Overview

 The ocean plays a vital role in the global carbon cycle, capturing carbon dioxide (CO₂) through biological processes such as the biological carbon pump.
 Particles generated in the ocean's surface layers sink to deeper waters, transporting carbon for long-term storage.
-This DUC aims to improve understanding of carbon flux in marine ecosystems by leveraging in-situ measurements and particle size distribution data to develop a comprehensive model for carbon sequestration.
-The goal is to provide a global 3D/4D carbon flux product that will inform climate change models and support ocean governance related to carbon management.
+This DUC aims to improve the understanding of carbon flux in marine ecosystems through two case studies, by respectively leveraging:

 Challenge